 - They are safer to use, but also make it less likely for anyone in the kitchen to bump into or knock over an extractor fan.

 - They give your kitchen a more modern look as there is no exterior appliance showing.
 In fact, they are aesthetically perfect as they sit flush with your worktop and blend in with the room.

-- Vented hobs are much quieter than other cooking appliances, especially if you invest in a mid- high range model with a recirculating system.
+- Venting hobs are much quieter than other cooking appliances, especially if you invest in a mid- high range model with a recirculating system.

 Disadvantages of Vented Hobs